pooja97/pooja97/README.md

 ## Hi there 👋
-My name is Pooja Yadav.
-I'm a Data Engineer and a Master of Science graduate from San Diego State University.<br>
+I'm  Pooja Yadav a Data Engineer and a Master of Science graduate from San Diego State University.<br>
 Thank you for viewing my GitHub profile.

 ## About Me ✍